 Guidance for Forest Owners with Windblow

-Stakeholders in the forestry sector have come together under the chairmanship of the Minister of State for Forestry, Tom Hayes TD, to co-ordinate a response to this storm damage.
-This Windblow Taskforce is currently endeavouring to:
+Stakeholders in the forestry sector came together under the chairmanship of the Minister of State for Forestry, Tom Hayes TD, to co-ordinate a response to the storm damage.
+This Windblow Taskforce endeavoured to:

 - Estimate the area, volume and extent of the damage nationally,

 - Make recommendations to address the many issues that will arise in relation to the windblow event,

 - Make recommendations for the orderly removal of windblown timber from damaged forests.

 For forest owners who have experienced windblow the most important advice is not to rush into decisions but to make a step-by-step plan to minimise risk and maximise the salvage value of your plantation.
 Most forests, despite being blown, can have considerable timber value.
 The following steps will assist forest owners in planning and harvesting: